Valtoco FDA Approval History

 - The most common adverse reactions (at least 4%) were somnolence, headache, and nasal discomfort.

-Development History and FDA Approval Process for Valtoco
+Development timeline for Valtoco

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.